"Lythe and listin, gentilmen,

 - Hungary has Rózsa Sándor, one of the most famous and popular outlaws, who even fought in the 1848-49 revolution.
 Notable in that he actually tried to give up his outlaw ways more than once but couldn't, mostly due to prejudice on the authorities' side.

 - Koba from The Patricide, an 1883 novel by Georgian writer Alexander Kazbegi.
 Best known as a source for Stalin's first pseudonym.

 - In G. K. Chesterton's Father Brown story "The Paradise of Thieves" (1912), the King of Thieves is explicitly compared to Robin Hood.

 "A great man," replied Muscari, "worthy to rank with your own Robin Hood, signorina.
 Montano, the King of Thieves, was first heard of in the mountains some ten years ago, when people said brigands were extinct.
 But his wild authority spread with the swiftness of a silent revolution."

-The superhero Green Arrow, debuting in 1941's More Fun Comics #73, fights crime with Trick Arrows and a Robin Hood-inspired costume.
-He's taken on other elements of Robin at times; he began championing the poor and oppressed in the '60s, and most recently he became an outlaw and got his own forest to run around in.
+- The superhero Green Arrow, debuting in 1941's More Fun Comics #73, fights crime with Trick Arrows and a Robin Hood-inspired costume.
+He's taken on other elements of Robin at times; he began championing the poor and oppressed in the '60s, and for a brief time at the very end of the Post-Crisis continuity he became an outlaw and got his own forest to run around in.